 Participants have 90 days to complete the course online after registration.

-All sales are final; no refunds.
+All sales are final; we are not able to offer refunds.
 Registrations may not be transferred to another person or to another course, workshop, or program.